lhdjung/scrutiny/README.md

     #> 5 0.681   150     1 FALSE        0.85
     #> 6 0.554   150     1 FALSE        0.85

-You can visualize GRIM results while also choosing how the means are reconstructed.
+You can choose how the means are reconstructed for testing — here, rounded up from 5.
+When visualizing results, the plot will adjust automatically.
 Blue dots are consistent values, red dots are inconsistent ones:

     pigs1 %>%